d80b2t/VHzQ/README.md

 	/light_curves/

-directory has the light curve plots for the best sampled objects, with the light curve data beinng lcoated in:
+directory has the light curve plots for the best sampled objects, with the light curve data being located in:

     /data/WSA_VSA/
     /data/NEOWISE-R/